savesmith/VDiff/README.md

 The regex expression in your settings should be for javascript regex.
 Not the language you are trying to parse.

 The regex in the settings comes in as a string, so the proper escape characters must be included.
 That is why in the examples you will see "\\d" instead of "\d".

-Here are some basics for understanding the README:

-#### Matching a single character
-- A-Z: Matches all uppercase alphabet symbols
-- a-z: Matches all lowercase alphabet symbols
-- 0-9: Matches all number characters
-- \[xy\]: Matches one of the characters in the brackets
-- \[A-Za-z\]: Matches either a uppercase letter or a lowercase letter.
-NOT a range.
-- \[A-Za-z0-9_\]: Matches a uppercase letter, or a lowercase letter, or a number, or an underscore.
-A good definition for characters normally allowed in a method name.
-### Matching multiple characters
-- \*: Matches 0 or more of the preceding character (e.g. a* matches "aaa" or "")
-- \+: Matches 1 or more of the preceding character (e.g. a+ matches "aaa" or "a" but not "")
-### Capture Groups
-- (): creates a capture group. hello(\d*) will match hello123 and will capture 123. $1 would be 123 in a setting like _versionExtraction_.
-- (?:): a non capturing group.
-You may need to use a group to define repitition in a pattern, but you don't want to capture it. hello(?:\d*) would match hello123 but have no capture groups.

 ## Settings